Maiyang21/New_Age/README.md

 #INTEREST: maths and science | science and maths
 #AREAS OF APPLICATION: domain specific system modeling, simulations & design; security, automation, finance, hardware/software development

-#fRAME: THE WILL TO ACT
+#FRAME: THE WILL TO ACT